Slaughterhouses in Great Britain with a high throughput of cattle carcases must send pricing data to AHDB weekly.

 If you report prices for carcases with kidney knob and channel fat (KKCF) included, make this clear.
 AHDB will adjust the prices in order to be able to compare all prices (on the basis that carcases exclude KKCF).

 The kill number can be any number of digits, but that number must stay the same for a particular centre.
 So if your abattoir uses 12-digit kill numbers, but for some reason 11-digit numbers are sometimes assigned, you must add a space or a zero to ensure that 12 numbers appear in the DWPR data string for each animal (do not use tabs).

 How to send the data

-For detailed advice on the format you should submit your data in, contact AHDB.
+For detailed advice on the format needed for your weekly data, contact AHDB.

 The checks will be carried out during routine unannounced inspections of bovine abattoirs.